vtex/faststore/docs/components-architecture.md

-# Conditions of satisfaction for a Component PR
+# Conditions of satisfaction for a store-ui component

 ## Data Attributes for styling